ArunKammath/Snaptrude/README.md

 # Snaptrude

-bug fix @ function area(p, q, r) in earcut.js
+bug fix in tessalator.js at _populateindices
-removing vetical edge in create.je and removeEdge.js
+removing vetical edge in create.js and removeEdge.js